ofrankeADD/SurfaceIntegral_Python/README.md

 <img src="https://user-images.githubusercontent.com/49908052/143507708-bdd889cc-5a7f-40df-9eca-8a0cb8252ddf.png" width="700">

 ### Procedure for interpolating a "Cone" object:
-- Instead of cropping a spherical shell, crop a thin lateral shell for a conical frustum.
+- Instead of cropping a spherical shell, crop a thin lateral shell of a conical frustum.
 - Initiate a conical surface grid using cylindrical coordinates instead of spherical.
 - Take the same steps as before.

-### - visualization of the meshgrid of the surface objects on which the actual vector field data points are inerpolated at
+### Visualization of the meshgrid of the surface objects on which the actual vector field data points are inerpolated at:
+- points in red are belonging to a "Cone" object: the lateral area of a conical frustum
+- points in blue are belonging to a first "Sphere" object: the top spherical cap
+- points in green are belonging to a second "Sphere" object: the bottom spherical cap
+- the two subfigures in the first column are showing the constructed surface grids (grid_xyz) for each "Surface" object
+- the two subfigures in the second column are showing the datapoints within thin shells (shell_xyz) for each "Surface" object

 <p float="left">
 <img src="https://user-images.githubusercontent.com/49908052/143508318-79e6d2f6-8205-4535-a96a-6d6bf7e85a22.png" width="400"/>